ovhlabs/knowledge-base/en/_posts/ 2014-11-14-mounting-object-storage-on-your-server.markdown

 + CentOS 7 - A stable  and fun linux distribution
 + Cloudfuse - An application that allows you to mount OpenStack Swift's object storage as a filesystem

 *I recommend using a RunAbove compute instance for production implementations of this tutorial.
-External providers may result in increased latency and less consistency.*
+The use of external providers may result in higher latency, lower consistency, and lower speeds.*
 # 1. Create our object container
 > 1. Click Add on the sidebar
 > 2. Click "a storage container"